 We will receive a commission if you make a purchase through our affiliate link at no extra cost to you.
 Please read our disclosure policy for more information.

-Saving money doesn’t come naturally for most of us.
+Saving money doesn’t come naturally to most of us.

 How can we?
-We live in a society that rewards and encourages spending, not saving.
+After all, we live in a society that rewards and encourages spending, not saving.

 Everywhere we go, we see advertisements telling us that we need to buy something because it will make us happy, or that it’s the latest and greatest gadget.
 And who can resist?
 It’s so easy to get swept up in the consumer culture and spend money we don’t really have.

-No wonder why more than 50% of Americans are living paycheck to paycheck.
+No wonder why 62% of Americans are living paycheck to paycheck.

 We all want to be happy, and buy things that make us feel good.
 This makes it hard to break free from the trap of consumerism and reach our financial goals.